catharinaanggono/bookswitch/README.txt

             Password:

     - At the top middle, click 'Import'.
-    - Click 'Choose File' and look for 'bookswitch_latestver.sql' that is provided with the submitted file.
+    - Click 'Choose File' and look for 'bookswitch_latestver.sql' that is provided with the submitted file (app/database/bookswitch_latestver.sql).
 Scroll down and click 'Go'.
     - BookSwitch database has been imported.

 USING THE APP